MarcelGarus/glados/README.md

 }
 ```

-Then, you can use that `Arbitrary` like this:
+Then, you can use that arbitrary like this:

 ```dart
 Glados(any.email).test('email test', (email) { ... });
 ```

-If you create an `Arbitrary` for a type that doesn't have an `Arbitrary` yet (or you want to swap out a built-in `Arbitrary` for some reason), you can set it as the default for that type:
+If you create an arbitrary for a type that doesn't have an arbitrary yet (or you want to swap out a built-in arbitrary for some reason), you can set it as the default for that type:

 ```dart
 // Use the email arbitrary for all Strings.
 Any.setDefault<String>(any.email);
 ```

-Then, you don't need to explicitly provide the `Arbitrary` to `Glados` anymore.
+Then, you don't need to explicitly provide the arbitrary to `Glados` anymore.
 Instead, `Glados` will use it based on given type parameters:

 ```dart
 // This will now use the any.email arbitrary, because it was set as the